 Endorsements look like this on your profile once you have some:

 Not sure why some people feel so strongly about it.
 I enjoy and appreciate it when people endorse or recommend me.
-Either way, one point of contention was that people would endorse other people when they didn’t have much basis on the endorsement.
+Either way, one point of contention was that people would endorse other people when they didn’t have much basis for the endorsement.
 In other words: They had never seen the person perform the task they were endorsing them for.

-Once I clicked that I got this screen:
+Once I clicked that, I got this screen:

 LinkedIn is now qualifying what I’m basing my endorsement on by asking me how I know the person deserves an endorsement.